Sea Cadets Information for Parents

 HOW MUCH DOES THE PROGRAM COST?

 There is no cost for Royal Canadian Sea Cadet Corps membership, uniforms or training materials.
-Cadets and their parents are required to participate in fundraising activities to support any facilities and services which not provided by the Government of Canada, such as extra recreational and social activities, dances or trips.
+Cadets and their parents are required to participate in fundraising activities to support any facilities and services not provided by the Government of Canada, such as extra recreational and social activities, dances or trips.

 DO CADETS HAVE TO BUY UNIFORMS?